 Time: for us with kids 5 hours / in the Cicerone guide 3.5 – 4 hrs

-The first day hiking the French Alps from the hamlet of Tré-le-Champ to La Flégère at 1875m is an easy but no less exciting day.
+The first day of our Tour du Mont Blanc itinerary you’ll hike in France from the hamlet of Tré-le-Champ to La Flégère at 1875m is an easy but no less exciting day.
 Traditionally the penultimate day on the tour, the trail ascends to the famous Grand Balcon Sud which gives unrivalled views over the valley to Mont Blanc and the Massif range.
 This is the shortest day on the TMB (5hrs with kids) so a good section to start on.

 This route climbs the famous ladders at the Aiguillette d’Argentière, which adds an extra touch of excitement to today’s hike.
 We found the ladders easy enough & my 10 year old said it was one of her favourite parts of the TMB.
 For those who don’t like heights there’s an alternative route (which takes an extra hour) only ten minutes from the starting point of the traditional route from the National Reserve information hut further up the Col du Montets.